muratk3n/thirdwave/en/tweets/2020/week15a.md

 Now the slope of the curve is $b$, the param that defines a particular exp growth.

 Let's analyze some state data.
 How did NY do?
-So let's compare NY, Washingon, and Ohio.
+Let's compare NY, Washingon, and Ohio.